Mathématique: Chapter 5

 He’d find out.

 “Take a seat, gorgeous.”
-Vala winked at him and slapped the counter as she turned to open one of the cupboards above the stove with another flare of hair.
+Vala winked and slapped the counter as she turned to open a cupboard with another flare of hair.

-With less coordination than he was accustomed to, Rush boosted himself onto the counter and watched her fish through boxes.
-“What are you looking for?” he asked her.
+With less coordination than usual, Rush boosted himself onto the counter and watched her fish through boxed pasta, cheap baking spices, and an assortment of little-used kitchen implements.
+“What are you looking for?”

 Absently, he reached for his glasses, which could reliably be found hooked over some edge of his clothing, but came up empty.
 He couldn’t recall if he’d worn them when he’d driven to the base that morning.
-The entire experience seemed very far away.
+His life seemed far away.
 Difficult to recall.
+It might’ve been days since he’d needed to look at the world with any crispness.

 “Salt,” she said.

 “Oh hush, gorgeous.
-We can’t list things I ought to reconsider; we’ll be here all day.”
+We can’t list things I ought to reconsider; we’d be here all night.”

-He watched her combine the tea/whiskey mixture with ice, mint, and salt before she handed him a glass and boosted herself up on the counter next to him.
+He watched her combine the tea/whiskey mixture with ice, crushed mint, and salt before she handed him a glass and boosted herself onto the counter next to him.

 “Cheers.”
 She touched her glass to his.